MorphDiv/TeDDi_sample/Reports/graphemes/g2p_exploration.md

 | bmi       | bagi1246   | bag        | Bagirmi         | Bagirmi    | language | safe                  | cent2225   | Central Sudanic          | Bongo-Bagirmi       | Central Sudanic     | Africa            | Africa          |         11.52392 |          14.76949 |     11.6666667 |        16.00000 | Bagirmi\_bmi  | Bagirmi                |
 | bsn       | bara1380   | brs        | Barasana-Eduria | Barasano   | language | definitely endangered | tuca1253   | Tucanoan                 | Tucanoan            | Tucanoan            | South America     | South America   |          0.02193 |         -70.80800 |     -0.1666667 |       -70.66667 | Barasano\_bsn | Barasano               |

-Which languages in 100LC are covered by Epitran, a tool for transliterating orthographic text as IPA:
+Which languages in TeDDi are covered by Epitran, a tool for transliterating orthographic text as IPA:

 -   <a href="https://pypi.org/project/epitran/" class="uri">https://pypi.org/project/epitran/</a>

-Looks like 16 languages (but this depends on the script, which isn’t indicated in the 100LC language info index):
+Looks like 16 languages (but this depends on the script, which isn’t indicated in the TeDDi language info index):

     # This table was derived by hand from the project website above
     epitran <- read.csv('epitran_data.csv')